richaray/Employee_Sentiment_Analysis/README.md

 Achieved good classification performance on the test data.
 Sample predictions demonstrate correct identification of sentiment.

 ## 📌 Note
 This project is for educational purposes only and uses a sample dataset.

+## 🪪 License
+This project is licensed under the [MIT License](LICENSE).